Hard Drivin': Ports

-The contemporary home systems Hard Drivin was ported to have tremendously less computing power than the arcade machine.
-These include the Amstrad CPC, Mega Drive / Genesis, and Atari Lynx.
+The contemporary home systems Hard Drivin was ported to have less computing power than the arcade machine.
+These include the Amstrad CPC, Mega Drive/Genesis, and Atari Lynx.
 The Commodore 64 version was only released as part of the Wheels of Fire compilation.
 A version for the NES was programmed by Mark Morris, but was unreleased.

 Reception

 Atari sold 3,318 Hard Drivin arcade cabinets.
 In Japan, Game Machine listed Hard Drivin in its June 1, 1989, issue as the second most successful upright/cockpit arcade cabinet of the month.
 It became Japan's sixth highest-grossing dedicated arcade game of 1990.
 On Hong Kong's Bondeal charts, it topped the dedicated arcade cabinet chart in November 1989.
 The Spectrum version rose to number 2 in the UK sales charts, behind Gazza's Superstar Soccer.

 Nick Kelly of Commodore User reviewed the arcade version and said: "Hard Drivin is exactly what its name suggests — difficult.
 You won't master this quickly, and if you aren't used to driving a car it's going to be very tough for you indeed.
 But Atari can be proud of themselves for producing a coin-op which really does put you in the driving seat, and that is undeniably a major first".

 Zzap!64 magazine regarded the Commodore 64 port as one of the worst C64 games of all time—criticizing the monochrome graphics, painful slowdown, and the lack of instant replays in the other 8-bit conversions.
 The magazine gave the game 20%.
+Commodore Force magazine, the successor to Zzap!64, awarded the Commodore 64 port a score of 9%, citing it as "obscenely slow, uninteresting and phenomenally boring".

+In August 2012, website AusRetroGamer reviewed the Commodore 64 version as part of Review A Bad Game Day and awarded the game an overall score of 4%, citing "Hard Drivin on the C64 wins the turd ribbon for being exactly that, a stinking turd."

 In Japan, the Mega Drive version received a score of 30 out of 40 from a panel of four reviewers.